Genevieve

 Genavieve

 Genavieve is a variation of Genevieve that is pronounced “jen-uh-VEEV.”
-It is a beautiful and unique spelling of the name that is perfect for parents who want a more modern twist on a classic name.
+It is a beautiful & unique spelling of the name that is perfect for parents who want a more modern twist on a classic name.

 Famous People Named Genevieve

 If ya’re considering naming yar baby girl Genevieve, ya might be interested to know that there are many famous people with this name.
-Here are some of the most notable Genevieves in history and pop culture:
+Here are some of the most notable Genevieves in history & pop culture:

 Genevieve Bujold